World's Columbian Exposition: Later criticisms

 Apart from official nation displays, non-white cultures were largely excluded from the main park and were instead found on the Midway.

 Frank Lloyd Wright later wrote that "By this overwhelming rise of grandomania I was confirmed in my fear that a native architecture would be set back at least fifty years."

 According to University of Notre Dame history professor Gail Bederman, the event symbolized a male-dominated and Eurocentrist society.
-In her 1995 text Manliness and Civilization, she writes, "The White City, with its vision of future perfection and of the advanced racial power of manly commerce and technology, constructed civilization as an ideal of white male power," though this critique largely overlooked the contributions within The Woman's Building.
+In her 1995 text Manliness and Civilization, she writes, "The White City, with its vision of future perfection and of the advanced racial power of manly commerce and technology, constructed civilization as an ideal of white male power".

 According to Bederman, people of color were barred entirely from participating in the organization of the White City and were instead given access only to the Midway exhibit, "which specialized in spectacles of barbarous races – 'authentic' villages of Samoans, Egyptians, Dahomans, Turks, and other exotic peoples, populated by actual imported 'natives.'"
-Again, this sociopolitical commentary ignored the contributions of Japanese culture.

 Two small exhibits were included in the White City's "Woman's Building" which addressed women of color.
 One, entitled "Afro-American" was installed in a distant corner of the building.
 The other, called "Woman's Work in Savagery," included baskets, weavings, and African, Polynesian, and Native American arts.
 Though they were produced by living women of color, the materials were represented as relics from the distant past, embodying "the work of white women's own distant evolutionary foremothers."